rkuma183/wilsonmar.github.io/_posts/2016-04-29-api-management-evaluation.md

 Each link may go to text lower in this document, to another page on this site, or the home page of the vendor:

-0. [Microsoft API Management](/api-management-microsoft/) is SaaS-only and proprietary.
+0. [Microsoft API Management in the Azure cloud](/api-management-microsoft/) is SaaS-only and proprietary.
 Advanced features limited.
    For Microsoft shops.
 0. <a target="_blank" href="https://aws.amazon.com/api-gateway/">Amazon's API Gateway</a>.
 SaaS-only proprietary code.
    The most flexible.